AndrewE23/SQL_Project/cleaning_data.md

 >#2.
 The *sales_by_sku* table, which contained two columns ("productsku" and "total_ordered"), was entirely redundant.
 I first noticed that they were almost identical to two columns in the *sales_report* table, which prompted me to compare it with the three other tables that include a sku/productsku column.
 The verdict: All but 8 records had match in at least one other table.
 Since the table was worthless, I decided it would be better to simply delete it.

->#3: There are duplicate entries in the *all_sessions* and *analytics* tables.
-However, I was only able to work out a solution for *all_sessions*; the reasoning for this is explained in README.md.
+>#3: There are duplicate entries in the *analytics* table.
+They can be purged with a query involving "visitid" and "unit_price" in *analytics* or productprice in *all_sessions*.

 >#4.
 Monetary amounts in various columns were not formatted like currency, needing to be divided by 1,000,000 and rounded to two decimal points to better reflect what they are.